AI Safety, Ethics and Society Course

 Projects

-You will have 4 weeks to pursue a personal project that builds on the knowledge acquired during the previous phase of the course.
+You will have the final 4 weeks to pursue a personal project that builds on the knowledge acquired during the previous phase of the course.
 You can focus on any topic that is related to the course, and invest as much time as you prefer.
 For example, you could write a short report that dives into a specific question relating to AI's impacts that you find interesting, or a critique of claims about AI safety that you disagree with.
-We can provide suggestions on potentially valuable projects.
+We will provide suggestions on potentially valuable projects.

 There will be weekly online sessions of 1-2 hours with your cohort to check in on your progress and receive feedback.
 At the end of this phase you will share your project with other course participants.